Want to offer a Scholarship for Seniors? Start here.

 With a scholarship endowment, you see the individual student directly impacted when they receive their scholarship.
 For further details on investing in an endowment please visit this direct link: www.wylieisd.net/domain/670

-If you are interested in a one-time or annual scholarship donation that requires no long-term investment - a pass through scholarship, we have a process in place for that.
-We work with Wylie ISD hosting a single on-line application for graduating seniors to apply.
+If you are interested in a one-time or annual scholarship donation that requires no long-term investment, please consider a pass-through scholarship.
+The process for that is simple.
+We work with Wylie ISD hosting a single online application for graduating seniors to apply.
 Students complete the process and the Foundation vets each according to the donor's unique criteria.

 This note is only meant to offer initial direction.
 Please reach out to our office with any questions.
 We expect to be a responsible steward of your donations so we want this process to be very clear for you.
 Thank you for being a part of our mission to enhance education in Wylie ISD classrooms.